bjaxqq/SER120/README.md

 ### Tools and Languages Used

 This course used Java to explore how its visuals can be used to make interfaces and other visual creations.
-Coding was done in Visual Studio Code.
+Coding was done in Eclipse.